Drogheda Port

 The award-winning Irish Maritime festival is back.
 Taking place this weekend (16-17th June) in Drogheda Port, it’s a super-sized maritime celebration and it suitable for all ages.
 Hosted by Louth County Council and Drogheda Port Company in conjunction with Virgin…

-Water Wags Mark the Restoration of the Boyne Canal at Irish Maritime Festival in Drogheda
+Water Wags are visiting Drogheda as part of the Irish Maritime Festival 2018

 15 years of dedicated voluntary work by the Boyne Navigation Branch, part of Inland Waterways Association of Ireland, will be celebrated at the Irish Maritime Festival in Drogheda next week.
 For many years the Boyne Canal had been closed to…